Patient’s Bill of Rights

 You have the right to a fair, fast, and objective review of any complaint you have against your health plan, doctors, hospitals, or other health care personnel.
 This includes complaints about waiting times, operating hours, the actions of health care personnel, and the adequacy of health care facilities.

-In a health care system that protects consumer or patients’ rights, patients should expect to take on some responsibilities.
-For instance, patients must tell their health care providers about any medicines they are taking, and about health conditions and medical or surgical problems in the past or present.
-Patients must ask questions or request further information from health care providers if they do not completely understand health information and instructions.
+In a health care system that protects consumer or patients’ rights, patients have certain responsibilities.
+For instance, patients must tell their health care providers about any drugs or supplements they are taking, and about health conditions and medical or surgical problems in the past or present.
+Patients must ask questions or request further information from health care providers if they do not completely understand health information and/or instructions they’ve been given.

 Other bills of rights

-The above bill of rights focuses on health insurance plans, but there are many others with different focuses.
-There are special kinds, like
+The 2 bills of rights discussed so far focus on health insurance plans, but there are others for different settings, like these:

 - Mental health bill of rights